Komal914/CookBook/README.md

 ## Overview
 ### Description
-This application generates new recipes by utilizing the spoonacular API to call random recipes for the user everytime the app is opened to inspire users to try new food.
-By clicking on the recipe, the user is able to view the summary and intructions for the recipe.
-User is able to save the recipe for later through clicking the heart button.
-Favorite recipes are always on the favorites tab which are stored using a custom Parse backend server hosted on Back4App.
+Cookbook is an ios application which calls random recipes for the user to explore.
+You can refresh the recipes by using the refresh button which will update the tableview.
+You are able to find more information on the recipe like the summary, ingredients used and instructions on how to recreate the dish.
+If you like the recipe, click the heart to save in inside the favorites tab for the future.
+The project urtilizes the Spoonacular API for the data, Parse back4app to store favorite recipes and lottie animations.

 ## Video Walkthrough